lzilioli/moultrie-scraper/README.md

 ## Troubleshooting

+**Image Storage:**
+- Images are stored in the `recent images/` folder with timestamp filenames (`YYYY-MM-DD@HH:MM:SS.jpg`)
+- The scraper only downloads images that don't already exist locally
+- All downloaded images are kept indefinitely (not just the most recent ones)
+- Use `MOULTRIE_MAX_IMAGES` environment variable to control how many images to download per session

 **Common Issues:**

 1. **Login fails**: Check your Moultrie Mobile credentials in `.env`
 2. **Images not uploading**: Verify your Pushcut API key and image name configuration
 3. **LaunchAgent not running**: Check the log files specified in your plist
 4. **No images found**: Ensure your trail camera has recent images on Moultrie Mobile
+5. **Want to download more images**: Increase the `MOULTRIE_MAX_IMAGES` value (e.g., set to 50 or 100 for backlog download)

 **Debug Steps:**